PRSHE, Assemblies and Tutorials

 - protection from radicalisation, extremism and terrorism

 The tutor will be the first port of call for a student.
 There will be roughly 20 students in a tutor group.
 Every tutor will get to know their tutees really well.
-Tutors as well as delivering PRSHE will support students in celebrating the success and managing the challenges of sixth form studies.
+Tutors as well as delivering PRSHE support students in celebrating the success and managing the challenges of sixth form studies.
 Tutors will also liaise with parents and carers during the academy year.